colemanw/webform_civicrm/README.txt

 -Enable the module.
 -Create a new webform (or go to edit an existing one).
 -Click on the CiviCRM tab.
--Enable the fields you like, and optionally choose introduction text and activity settings.
+-Enable the fields you like, and optionally choose introduction text and other settings.
 -Your selected fields will be automatically created for you.
 -Customize the webform settings for your new fields however you wish.